nfonjeannoel/TrelloCloneFastapi/README.md

 8. A checklist can be added to cards by users who have access to the board
 9. users can be added as members to card to see card updates
 10. Any activity on the card should be tracked
+11. a card can be archived so that it is not visible on the board but is still accessible